-When the ALERT/BUSY pin is configured as a BUSY output, the pin is used to indicate when a conversion is taking place.
-The polarity of the BUSY pin is programmed through bit D0 in the configuration register.
+When the ALERT/BUSY pin is configured as a BUSY output the pin is used to indicate when a conversion is taking place.
+The polarity of the BUSY pin is programmed through bit D0 in the Configuration register.

-PLACING THE AD7993-1/AD7994-1 INTO HIGH SPEED MODE
+PLACING THE AD7997-1/AD7998-1 INTO HIGH SPEED MODE

 High speed mode communication commences after the master addresses all devices connected to the bus with the master code, 00001XXX, to indicate that a high speed mode transfer is to begin.
-No device connected to the bus is allowed to acknowledge the high speed master code; therefore, the code is followed by a not acknowledge (see Figure 31).
-The master must then issue a repeated start followed by the device address with a R/\overline{W} bit.
+No device connected to the bus is allowed to acknowledge the high speed master code; therefore, the code is followed by a not-acknowledge (see Figure 31).
+The master must then issue a repeated start followed by the device address with an R/\overline{W} bit.
 The selected device then acknowledges its address.

-All devices continue to operate in high speed mode until the master issues a stop condition.
+All devices continue to operate in high speed mode until such a time as the master issues a stop condition.
 When the stop condition is issued, the devices all return to fast mode.